 How to write an excellent thesis conclusion

 At this point in your writing, you have most likely finished your introduction and the body of your thesis, dissertation, or paper.
 While this is a reason to celebrate, you should not underestimate the importance of your conclusion.
 The conclusion is the last thing that your reader will see, so it should be memorable.
-Writing a good conclusion section of your thesis is a simple process, but it is not always easy.
+Writing a good conclusion is a simple process, but it is not always easy.

 A good conclusion will review the key points of the dissertation and explain to the reader why the information is relevant, applicable, or related to the world as a whole.
 Make sure to dedicate enough of your writing time to the conclusion and do not put it off until the very last minute.
 This article provides an effective technique for writing a conclusion adapted from Eby, Erica (2012) The College Student's Guide to Writing a Good Research Paper: 101 Easy Tips & Tricks to Make Your Work Stand Out.

-While the thesis introduction starts out with broad statements about the topic and then narrows it down to the thesis statement, a thesis conclusion does the same in the opposite order:
+While the thesis introduction starts out with broad statements about the topic, and then narrows it down to the thesis statement, a thesis conclusion does the same in the opposite order:

 1. Restate the thesis

 The best way to start a conclusion is simply by restating the thesis statement.
 That does not mean just copying and pasting it from the introduction, but putting it into different words.
 You will need to change the structure and wording of it to avoid sounding repetitive.
 Also, be firm in your conclusion just as you were in the introduction.
 Try to avoid sounding apologetic by using phrases like "This paper has tried to show..."

 The conclusion should address all the same parts as the thesis while making it clear that the reader has reached the end.
 You are telling the reader that your research is finished and what your findings are.